bowang-lab/Transformer-GCN-QA/README.md

 dataset = load_wikihop('../path/to/dataset')
 model = BERT()

-processed_dataset = preprocessor.transform(dataset, model)
+processed_dataset, contexualized_embeddings = preprocessor.transform(dataset, model)
 ```

 `processed_dataset` is a dictionary of dictionaries, keyed by partition and training example IDs from the loaded Wiki- or MedHop dataset.
 For each training example there is a list of dictionaries (one per supporting document) containing

-- `'mention'`: the exact text of a candidate found in the supporting document
+- `'mention'`: the exact text of a candidate found in the supporting document.
-- `'embeddings'`: contextual token embeddings for the mention, assigned by `model`
+- `'embedding_indices'`: indices into `contexualized_embeddings` which points to the contextual token embeddings for the mention, assigned by `model`.
-- `'corefs'`: a list of coreferring mentions, which themselves are dictionaries with `'mention'` and `'embeddings'` keys.
+- `'corefs'`: a list of coreferring mentions, which themselves are dictionaries with `'mention'` and `'embedding_indices'` keys.

 ### Command line interface (CLI)

-Command line interfaces are provided for convience.
+Command line interfaces are provided for convenience.
 Pass `--help` to any script to get more usage information, for example

 ```
 (transformer-gcn-qa) $ python -m src.cli.preprocess_wikihop --help